Relationship between science and religion: Global

+According to a 2019 global study which surveyed 22,525 scientists from eight different countries, a significant portion of scientists around the world were found to have religious identities, beliefs, and practices.
+Specifically, in the United States, 65% of scientists identified as atheist or agnostic, while 27% identified as religious.
+In the United Kingdom and France, around 70% of scientists were non-religious.
+In contrast, in Italy around 40% of scientists identified as Catholic, in Turkey about 40% identified as Muslim, and in India the majority identified as Hindu, with only about 20% being atheist or agnostic.
+In Hong Kong and Taiwan, around 50% of scientists identified with a religious tradition being Buddhism, Taoism, Christianity or indigenous folk religions.

-According to a global study on scientists, a significant portion of scientists around the world have religious identities, beliefs, and practices overall.
-Furthermore, the majority of scientists do not believe there is inherent conflict in being religious and a scientist and stated that "the conflict perspective on science and religion is an invention of the West" since such a view is not prevalent among most of scientists around the world.
+Furthermore, the majority of scientists do not believe there is inherent conflict in being religious and a scientist and stated that "the conflict perspective on science and religion is an invention of the West", since such a view is not prevalent among most of scientists around the world.
 Instead of seeing religion and science as 'always in conflict' they rather view it through the lenses of various cultural dimensions to the relations between religion and science.
 In an international study, very few scientists stated that scientific training or knowledge played a role in any declines in personal religiosity.

 Europe

+In 2013, a survey on eminent scientists of the Royal Society found that "the majority of Fellows affirmed strong opposition to the belief in a personal god, to the existence of a supernatural entity and to survival of death."
+They also noted that biologists are less likely to be religious than other scientific disciplines, as well as them having more perceptions of conflicts between science and religion.

 According to a study from 2023 "30–39% of Western-European researchers identify with "some religious affiliation".
 "30–37% of scientists identify as non-believers or atheists, and an additional 10–28% as agnostic (with wide geographical differences)".